What’s Your Type, Huh?

 Don’t send multiple blogs in a single newsletter.
 You can keep it to a maximum of 2 blog snippets or 1 full blog.
 Anything more than that from the same niche would overwhelm your audience.

-Frequency of sending?
+Frequency of sending

 It would be very tiring to send a blog every day so a weekly email works best.
-However, if you are a company with writers and editors working solely on the blogpost, then you can send it every day too.
+However, if you are a company with writers and editors working solely on the blog post, then you can send it every day too.

 Such newsletters carry the writer’s reputation with them so if you see that your quality is getting compromised when you send it weekly, switch to monthly.
 You can always experiment & see what works best.

-How to create such a newsletter?
+How to create such a newsletter

 Funny newsletter - illustration of looking for better alternatives

 Or it can contain a story or narrative that leads people to click the CTA button on your blog.
-A great example is Cole Schafer’s email newsletter by the name ‘Sticky Notes'
+A great example is Cole Schafer’s email newsletter by the name ‘Sticky Notes'.

 Story or narrative leading to CTA